vim-advent-calendar/vimways.org/content/2019/Vims-default-colors/index.md

 			is _not_ set back to the default colors.
 ```

 So `:highlight clear` "clears" things in Vim's sense reverting to its default colors.
-It seems we would want `:highlight NONE`, but that `{group-name}` isn't optionial.
-There's no way to unset all highlight groups with a sinlge command.
+It seems we would want `:highlight NONE`, but that `{group-name}` isn't optional.
+There's no way to unset all highlight groups with a single command.

 Crap.